Lester B. Pearson: First World War

-During World War I, Pearson volunteered for service as a medical orderly with the University of Toronto Hospital Unit.
+During World War I, Pearson volunteered for service as a medical orderly with the University of Toronto hospital unit.
 In 1915, he entered overseas service with the Canadian Army Medical Corps as a stretcher-bearer with the rank of private, and was subsequently promoted to corporal.
-During this period of service, he spent nearly two years in Southern Europe, being shipped to Egypt and thereafter served on the Salonika front.
+During this period of service, he spent nearly two years in southern Europe, being shipped to Egypt and thereafter served on the Salonika front.
 He also served alongside the Serbian Army as a medical orderly.
 On 2 August 1917, Pearson was commissioned a temporary lieutenant.
 The Royal Canadian Air Force did not exist at that time, so Pearson transferred to Britain's Royal Flying Corps, where he served as a flying officer.
-It was as a pilot that he received the nickname of "Mike", given to him by a flight instructor who felt that "Lester" was too mild a name for an airman: "That’s a sissy’s name.
+As a pilot, he received the nickname of "Mike", given to him by a flight instructor who felt that "Lester" was too mild a name for an airman: "That’s a sissy’s name.
 You’re Mike," the instructor said.
-Thereafter, Pearson would use the name "Lester" on official documents and in public life, but was always addressed as "Mike" by friends and family.
+Thereafter, Pearson would use the name "Lester" on official documents and in public life, but was always addressed as Mike by friends and family.

 Pearson learned to fly at an air training school in Hendon, England.
 He survived an airplane crash during his first flight.
-In 1918, Pearson was hit by a bus in London during a citywide blackout and he was sent home to recuperate, but then he was discharged from the service.
+In 1918, Pearson was hit by a bus in London during a citywide blackout and was sent home to recuperate before being discharged from the service.

 Inter-war years

-After the war, he returned to school, receiving his Bachelor of Arts degree from the University of Toronto in 1919.
+After the war, he returned to school, receiving his Bachelor of Arts degree (BA) from the University of Toronto in 1919.
 He was able to complete his degree after one more term, under a ruling in force at the time, since he had served in the military during the war.
-He then spent a year working in Hamilton, Ontario, and in Chicago, in the meat-packing industry, which he did not enjoy.
+He and his brother Duke then spent a year working in Hamilton, Ontario, and in Chicago, in the meat-packing industry at Armour and Company (whose president at the time, Frank Edson White, was his uncle through marriage to Lillian Sophia Pearson White), which he did not enjoy.

 Oxford

-Upon receiving a scholarship from the Massey Foundation, he studied for two years at St John's College at the University of Oxford, where he received a B.A. degree with Second-Class honours in modern history in 1923, and the M.A. in 1925.
+Upon receiving a scholarship from the Massey Foundation, he studied for two years at St John's College at the University of Oxford, where he received a BA degree with second-class honours in modern history in 1923, and the M.A. in 1925.
 After Oxford, he returned to Canada and taught history at the University of Toronto.

 Marriage, family

 In 1925, he married Maryon Moody, from Winnipeg, who had been one of his students at the University of Toronto.
 Together, they had one son, Geoffrey, and one daughter, Patricia.
-Maryon was confident and outspoken and she supported her husband in all his political endeavours.
+Maryon was confident and outspoken, supporting her husband in all his political endeavours.